lindazhanghf/ZenWave/README.md

 Muse Diagram is a simple web app created using Node.js.
 This part is *not* essential for the experience.
 It does the following:
 1. Receive data from FrontPosterMoxie via OSC
-2. Display information of Muse Head
+2. Display information of headbands

 ### Set Up
 On a Windows 10 machine, install the following software:
-- Muse Direct (available in Miscrosoft Store)
+- Muse Direct, available in Miscrosoft Store
 - Node.js latest stable build
-- Processing (version 3.0+), and the latest libraries:
+- Processing and its libraries (this part is not necessary if you downloaded the FronPosterMoxie executables)
    - Sound
    - OSCP5
-   - Syphon (used to send screen to MadMapper)
+   - Syphon (used to stream screen to MadMapper)

 Download the repository.
 Open a terminal, navigate to the folder *brainDiagram* and run:
 ```